darktable-org/luadocs/content/lua.api.manual/types/lua_combobox.md

 `string`

-The text content of the selected entry, can be nil
+The text content of the selected entry, can be nil.
-You can set it to a number to select the corresponding entry from the menu If the combo box is editable, you can set it to any string You can set it to nil to deselect all entries
+You can set it to a number to select the corresponding entry from the menu.
+If the combobox is editable, you can set it to any string.
+You can set it to nil to deselect all entries.

 Attributes: